annebrown/content-data/content/frameworks/tailwind/index.md

 ## Description

-Tailwind CSS scans code (HTML files, JavaScript components, and any other templates), for class names, generates corresponding styles, and then writes them to a static CSS file.
+Tailwind CSS scans project code for class names, generates corresponding styles, and then writes them to a static CSS file.

 ## External Links